splunk/splunk-sdk-python/README.md

 ## License

 The Splunk Software Development Kit for Python is licensed under the Apache License 2.0.
-Details can be found in the file LICENSE.
+See the LICENSE file for details.